TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/8.Kinship_and_genetic_relatedness/README.md

 For this tutorial we will be using an example dataset (MEX_pop.bed/MEX_pop.bim/MEX_pop.fam) provided from PRIMUS \
 *Jeffrey Staples, Deborah A. Nickerson, and Jennifer E. Below (2013).
 Utilizing graph theory to select the largest set of unrelated individuals for genetic analysis.
 Genet Epidemiol 37, 136-41.*

-All the files and scripts are in workshop folder
+All the files and scripts are in workshop folder.

+Homework: Use King to estimate the relatedness of the MEX_pop genomes and suggest a possible way of merging the 10 individuals into a single pedigree.
+Use Kingship2 to plot the proposed pedigree.